opensearch-project/.github/CONTRIBUTING.md

 ## License Headers

 New files in your code contributions should contain the following license header.
-If you are modifying existing files do not remove or modify existing license headers.
+If you are modifying existing files with license headers, or including new files that already have license headers, do not remove or modify them without guidance.

 ### Java